Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Channel Coding

-The encoding for channel coding is the reverse operation of the encoding in the source polarization setup explained in Appendix~\ref{ap:clSC} and Figure~\ref{fig:clEncoder}.
+\prlsection{Efficient Classical Encoding and Decoding} The encoding for channel coding is the reverse operation of the encoding in the source polarization setup explained in Section~\ref{sec:effQPC} and Figure~\ref{fig:clEncoder}.
 The frozen bits which are sent to the decoder in the source polarization scenario are simulated by the encoder in this setup.
 The frozen bits at the outer layer are generated as explained in \cite[Section IV]{honda12}.
-The frozen bits at the inner layer are chosen according to our shaper construction explained in Appendix~\ref{ap:shaper}.
+The frozen bits at the inner layer are chosen according to our shaper construction explained above.
 Note that the frozen bits at the inner and outer layer are forwarded to the decocer.

-For the decoding we use the source coding decoder introduced in Appendix~\ref{ap:clSC}.
+For the decoding we use the source coding decoder introduced in Section~\ref{sec:effQPC}.
 It is therefore clear that it is efficient, however it remains to be shown that it is reliable for channel coding which is done next.